mt-class/penn/projects/team13.md

 Arabic to English transliteration is a particularly interesting problem since the writing scripts and phoneme sets of the two languages are particularly disparate.
 Additionally, the Arabic writing system may omits vowels, optionally using diacritics to resolve disambiguities.

-In this assignment, we will actually be considering the problem of back-transliteration: most of the Arabic text originated as English words, which were then transliterated into Arabic.
-This simplifies the approach for this assignment without losing the general gist of the problem (and introduces other ambiguities).

-Some examples:
+Some examples.
+Note that all Arabic words are the same length (4 characters) but the English transliterations are variable length.
+In these examples and the project, all Arabic text is ordered left-to-right.

-* 'محمد' would be rendered as 'Muhammad' in the Roman alphabet.
+* 'م ح م د' would be rendered as 'Muhammad' in the Roman alphabet.
+(Note that the Arabic characters refer to the consonants "m", "h", "m", and "d".
+There are no vowels.)
-* 'عامر' would be 'Amir'
+* 'ع ا م ر' would be 'Amir'
-* 'فايز' would be 'Fayiz'
+* 'ف ا ي ز' would be 'Fayiz'
-* 'حكيم' would be 'Hakeem'
+* 'ح ك ي م' would be 'Hakeem'

 ### Getting Started

 Run the default transliteration system:

 ```
 ./default > default.out
 ```

 The default system assumes a monotonic, one-to-one mapping between characters in the source and target languages.
-From the training data, it builds a probability map for each Arabic character to the English characters that is most commonly transliterated into.
+From the training data, it builds a probability map from each Arabic character to the English character it is most commonly aligned to.
 Then, for each character in a test word, it simply chooses the most probable English character.

 However, as we discussed above, the one-to-one assumption of the default system is not always the best assumption to make when designing a transliteration system.